jfalameda/rust-math-parser/README.md

 ## TODO
 - Write tests
+- Implement mechanism on the interpreter to check for mandatory function arguments
 - Exponential binary operations should be right-hand associative
 - Check for undefined variables
 - Add line number to errors